AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy: Methods

-Our central dependent variable throughout this study was aggregate forecasting accuracy on a set of six continuous forecasting questions that ranged from financial questions to geopolitical ones.
-For a full list, see Table \ref{tab:study_questions}.
-Data collection happened on November 21, 2023, over five weeks prior to forecast question resolution.
-We computed participant's accuracy by comparing their forecasts to the true value of the forecasted question.
-We computed the initial accuracy calculation for each forecasting question \(i\) as the absolute difference \(D_i\) between the participant's forecast \(F_i\) and the actual value \(A_i\), expressed as \(D_i = | F_i - A_i |\).
-As preregistered, we conducted a 5\% winsorisation process.
-Then, we standardized the values by dividing them by the standard deviation of the control group for the respective question to normalise the values, allowing for inter-question comparability in accuracy scores.
-Lastly, we conducted a second preregistered winsorisation step, this time at the level of 3 standard deviations.
-For this accuracy measure, lower scores correspond to higher accuracy.
+Our main outcome variable is forecasting accuracy.
+Our accuracy measure is the error between participant forecasts and the true value of the forecasted question.
+We computed the error for each forecasting question \(i\) as the absolute difference \(D_i\) between the participant's forecast \(F_i\) and the actual value \(A_i\), expressed as \(D_i = | F_i - A_i |\).
+To ensure participant comprehension, participants read a detailed explanation of this measure of accuracy, as well as an example, and then completed a one-question quiz on it, without which they were not able to continue in the experiment.
+Throughout the paper, unless specifically specified otherwise, when we refer to `accuracy', we mean the error rating arrived by using absolute differences between the forecast and the truth value.
+As such, in all our analyses, lower values indicate higher accuracy, and higher values indicate lower accuracy.

+To account for outliers in our data, which we expected due to the free entry data collection of forecasting problems that permit substantial uncertainty, we conducted an initial winsorisation process of accuracy values at the 5\% levels by removing all values at the bottom 5\% and top 5\%.\footnote{We report the following deviation from our preregistered analysis plan: We applied the 5\% winsorisation step to all groups, rather than solely to the control group.
+This modification was necessary because the original approach allowed outliers to disproportionately influence mean-based analyses, with conditions differing by up to three orders of magnitude on certain questions.} Then, we standardized the values across questions by dividing them by the standard deviation of the control group for the respective question, allowing for inter-question comparability in accuracy scores.
+Lastly, we conducted a second winsorisation step, this time at the level of 3 standard deviations.

+Our secondary variables of question difficulty and forecaster skill were collected as follows: A randomly selected 10\% of control group participants were tasked not only with providing forecasts for each question but also with rating their perceived difficulty for each question on a 5-point Likert scale ranging from `Very easy' to `Very difficult'.
+Questions 2 and 3 received the highest difficulty ratings and were therefore identified as being the most challenging in our analyses, to be compared with the other four questions.